birnbaum/cid-workshop2/installation_guides/installation.md

 **Congrats Again!** See if all the notebook cells run without errors and you are ready to attend the workshop!

-In case of problems please feel free to contact me (ongun.turkcuoglu@campus.tu-berlin.de).
+In case of problems please feel free to contact me (muzaffer.citir@campus.tu-berlin.de).